-- 5.1 Explain the requirements for and benefits of making a valid Will; - 5.2 Explain the rules of intestacy; - 5.3 Explain the process for changing a Will/intestacy after death; - 5.4 Explain the implications of revoking, challenging or changing circumstances of Wills; - 5.5 Describe the role of the executor and administrator of an estate.
+- 5.1 Explain the requirements for and benefits of making a valid Will; - 5.2 Explain the rules of intestacy; - 5.3 Explain the process for changing a Will/intestacy after death; - 5.4 Explain the implications of revoking, challenging or changing circumstances of Wills: - 5.5 Describe the role of the executor and administrator of an estate.

-6. Explain the bankruptcy rules, the role of the trustee in bankruptcy and alternatives to bankruptcy
+6. Explain the role of the trustee in bankruptcy

-- Describe the roles of the main parties involved in the bankruptcy process; - 6.2 Explain the rules covering bankruptcy; - 6.3 Explain the effects of bankruptcy on trusts; - 6.4 Explain the alternatives to bankruptcy.
+- 6.1 Describe the roles of the main parties involved in the bankruptcy process; - 6.2 Explain the effects of bankruptcy on trusts.